Curious about Deep Learning? Read on for a mathematics and jargon free crash course in Deep Learning and Artificial Neural Networks!

 Supervised Learning is a Machine Learning paradigm where we "help" our ANN to find the correlation between and input and output by training it with example input:output pairs.

-The process of training an ANN can be described as follows.
+The process of training an ANN can be broken down into three steps:

 Deep Learning in Artificial Neural Networks